dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/design-test-and-document-restful-apis-using-raml-in-dotnet.md

             parcelId);</strong>
 }</code></pre>

-The amazing thing is that the entire client code has been auto-generated when importing the RAML file.
-Every member of the class such as the &quot;StatusParcelId&quot; or the &quot;Put(...)&quot; method, as well as the &quot;StatusParcelIdPutRequestContent&quot; DTO class have been auto-magically created for me.
+The amazing thing is that the entire client code has been auto-generated during the import.
+Every member of the class such as the `StatusParcelId` or the `Put(...)` method, as well as the `StatusParcelIdPutRequestContent` DTO class have been auto-magically created for me.

-Remember, all I have done was to describe my API using RAML and with a few additional clicks in Visual Studio I am now able to write full fletched integration tests against an API which doesn't even exist yet!
+Remember, all I have done so far was to describe my API using RAML and with a few additional clicks in Visual Studio I am now able to write full fletched integration tests against an API which doesn't even exist yet!

 I find this pretty cool.